 So, if you share a statistic that shows many people do something good that your audience should do, too, they will be more likely to act.
 You can see an example of me using stats correctly in the introduction to this post.

 I shared that more than 70 million blog posts are published every month.
-I started with it, as I knew that many people reading this post are beginner and intermediate bloggers who might be discouraged with their blogging efforts and might be afraid of putting their thoughts in public.
+I started with it, as I knew that many people reading this post are brand new bloggers, beginners, and intermediate bloggers who might be discouraged with their blogging efforts and might be afraid of putting their thoughts in public.